 Only the President of the University of Central Florida has signature authority for contracting, unless that authority has been specifically delegated to other university employees.
 The General Counsel’s Office maintains the current list of signature authority delegations.
 Any university employee who does not have a written document specifically delegating signature authority to him/her,has no authority to sign contracts on behalf of the university.
 Further, failure to follow university policies on contracts set forth herein may subject the employee to personal liability.

-All contracts need to be forwarded to the General Counsel’s office prior to execution by either party to enable the attorneys to make necessary legal changes to the documents.
-The contracts can be dropped off at our office, faxed, or emailed to email@example.com.
+All contracts need to be forwarded to the General Counsel’s office prior to execution by UCF to enable the attorneys to make necessary legal changes to the documents.
+Therefore, all contracts must be submitted through CobbleStone, the university contract management system.

-There is a minimum of 10 business days for processing the contracts so that proper legal review and document execution can be accomplished.
+Therefore, after following proper procedures, departments should expect a minimum of 10 business days for processing contracts for proper legal review and document execution.

 Contracts Workshop 2015 This document discusses the different types of documents that can constitute a contract, who at UCF can sign contracts, highlights specific problem clauses in contracts, and addresses contractual procedures.